 After mathematics comes physics.
 We have only a few Farabian texts dealing with physics taken in the broadest sense and covering the whole of natural philosophy.
 Paul Lettinck addresses some of al-Fârâbî’s views on physics in his Aristotle’s Physics and its Reception in the Arabic World (1994) and Janos (2012) also does so.
 Marwan Rashed (2008) attempted a reconstruction of a lost treatise on changing beings.

 Al-Fârâbî wrote a little treatise rejecting the existence of the vacuum by means of an experiment.
-Necati Lugal & Aydin Sayili (1951) published the Arabic with an English translation and Sayili (1951) analysed it.
-Daiber (1983) provides its context.
+Necati Lugal & Aydin Sayili (1951) published the Arabic with an English translation.

 Metaphysics follows physics.
 It is not easy to assess al-Fârâbî’s understanding of metaphysics.
 The very brief treatise, The Aims of Aristotle’s Metaphysics, insists that, contrary to what most people assume, metaphysics is not a theological science but rather investigates whatever is common to all existing beings, such as being and unity.
 McGinnis and Reisman provide a full English translation in their Classical Arabic Philosophy (2007: 78–81).
 In 1989 Muhsin Mahdi published the Arabic text of a short treatise On One and Unity.
 It is still untranslated but Damien Janos (2017) explained its structure and contents and Philippe Vallat (2019b) studied it.
 Many passages of The Book of Letters are of great metaphysical import as Stephen Menn (2008) showed.
-These texts raise the question of the exact relation between logic and metaphysics, as, for instance, both disciplines treat of the categories (see Thérèse-Anne Druart (2007)).
+These texts raise the question of the exact relation between logic and metaphysics, as, for instance, both disciplines treat of the categories (see Thérèse-Anne Druart (2007) & Kristell Trego (2018)).
 Such texts present an Aristotelian outlook focusing on ontology that sharply distinguishes metaphysics from Kalâm and seem to leave limited space for philosophical theology and Neo-Platonic descent in particular.

-Though we do not have any ethical text from al-Fârâbî relying on the Nicomachean Ethics, Marwan Rashed (2019) discussed his ethical outlook in relying on the Attainment of Happiness.
+Though we do not have any ethical text from al-Fârâbî relying mainly on the Nicomachean Ethics, Marwan Rashed (2019) discussed his ethical outlook in relying on the Attainment of Happiness.
 We do have a brief ethical treatise in the tradition of Hellenistic ethics, Directing Attention to the Way of Happiness or Tanbîh (not to be confused with the Attainment of Happiness or Tahsîl), which is propaedeutic to the study of philosophy proper and of logic in particular (English translation in McGinnis & Reisman’s Classical Arabic Philosophy (2007: 104–20)).
 This treatise (1) incites the student to curb his passions in order to be able to focus on his studies and (2) encourages him to begin the study of philosophy and of logic in particular.
 It is obviously pre-philosophical and serves as introduction to a Farabian elementary introduction to logic The Utterances Employed in Logic (Mahdi’s edition, 1968; no English translation).
 Al-Fârâbî’s conception of truly philosophical ethics remains unclear as we have so little extended textual basis to establish it.
 Janne Mattila (2017) compared the philosopher’s ethical progression in al-Farabi and in al-Razi.
 Ethics, when treating of our relations with other people, implies intersubjectivity, but al-Farabi, though not treating it much in what concerns this life, offers an interesting picture of it in the afterlife (Druart, 2017).